Structure-Grounded Pretraining for Text-to-SQL: Structure-Grounded Pretraining

 \subsection{Pretraining Objectives}

 We use the same model architecture as BERT, and add simple classification layers on top for the three structure-grounded tasks.
 For downstream tasks, our model can be easily integrated into existing models as text-table encoder.
-Following previous work \cite{hwang2019sqlova,rat-sql,guo2019irnet,zhang2019editing}, we linearize the input by concatenating the NL utterance and column headers, with \texttt{\textless sep\textgreater} token in between for separation.
+Following previous work \cite{hwang2019sqlova,rat-sql,guo2019irnet}, we linearize the input by concatenating the NL utterance and column headers, using \texttt{\textless sep\textgreater} token as a separator.

-Formally, given a pair of NL utterance $\left\{x_i\right\}$ and table with a list of column headers $\left\{c_j\right\}$, we first obtain the contextualized representation $\mathbf{x}_i$ of each token in the utterance and $\mathbf{c}_j$ for each column using the last layer output of the BERT encoder.
+Formally, given a pair of NL utterance $\left\{x_i\right\}$ and table with a list of column headers (in case there are multiple tables like in databases, we concatenate all the column names together) $\left\{c_j\right\}$,\nop{if there are multiple tables in a database, we concatenate column names of all tables, right?} we first obtain the contextualized representation $\mathbf{x}_i$ of each token in the utterance and $\mathbf{c}_j$ for each column using the last layer output of the BERT encoder.
 Here each column header $c_j$ may contain multiple tokens $c_{j,0},\dots,c_{j,|c_j|}$.
 We obtain a single vector representation for each column using column pooling.
-More specifically, we take the output of the first and last token of the header, the column representation is then calculated as $\mathbf{c}_j = (\mathbf{c}_{j,0}+\mathbf{c}_{j,|c_j|})/2$. $\{\mathbf{x}_i\}$ and $\{\mathbf{c}_j\}$ are then used to compute losses for the three tasks.
-An overview of our model architecture and pretraining objectives is shown in \cref{fig:objective}.
+More specifically, we take the output of the first and last token of the header, and calculate the column representation as $\mathbf{c}_j = (\mathbf{c}_{j,0}+\mathbf{c}_{j,|c_j|})/2$. $\{\mathbf{x}_i\}$ and $\{\mathbf{c}_j\}$ are then used to compute losses for the three tasks.
+An overview of our model architecture and pretraining objectives are shown in \cref{fig:objective}.\nop{maybe we could refer to table 2 earlier, e.g., in Intro, or move Figure 2 to this page.}